dtaralla/rrise/README.md

 --features=The,Plugin,List`.

 ### Known issues & limitations
-- Issue when linking AkOpusDecoder: Opus is currently unavailable.
+- On Windows, Opus is not supported (linking errors with AkOpusDecoder).
 - `wwconfig` cfg flag doesn't seem to be forwarded to the build scripts?
 - If you dynamically link Wwise effect plugins (default behavior), there is an issue on Windows where if the path given to `AkInitSettings::with_plugin_dll_path` contains spaces, the DLLs in that folder won't be discoverable by Wwise.